 We support research that benefits people who use our services and the communities we serve.
 We have studies for children and young people, dementia, substance misuse, eating disorders, learning disabilities and mental health.

 If you access our services, you may be offered the opportunity to take part in research.
 For those who don't know much about research you may have questions such as “why have I been asked?”, “what does taking part involve?”, “how will I benefit?”.

 You may find our frequently asked questions helpful but if you can't find the answer you are looking for please get in touch with us and we will be happy to answer questions or respond to any concerns you may have.
 You can also find more information about how your information may be used on the NHS Health Research Authority website.

 Clinical research determines the safety and effectiveness of treatments (therapies and medications), devices and diagnostic procedures that are intended for human use.
 The results are used to improve prevention, treatment, diagnosis or relieving the symptoms of a disease.

 Not at all.
 If you are interested in research and request information you are not obliged to take part.
-Our team are here to help you make the best decision about taking part for you and there is no pressure to go through with anything.
+Our team will help you make the best decision about taking part for you and there is no pressure to go through with anything.
 You can also discuss taking part in the study with any other healthcare professionals you have contact with.
 You also do not have to make a decision immediately.
 If you need time to think about it or to talk to your family, friends or doctor this is fine.

 If you are interested in taking part in research, but we are not currently running any studies that you are interested in, or are eligible for, you can sign up to our research register so that we can contact you about future projects.
 Please get in touch with the team if you would like to be on the register.